 How to apply for an administration order

 To apply for an administration order you must fill in form N92 provided by the courts.
-There are guidance notes, called N270, that will help you complete the form.
+There are guidance notes that will help you complete the form.
 You must read these when you fill in the form.

 You should print the form and fill it in by hand.
 Or, you can pick up a form at your local county court office.
-You can find details of your court at www.justice.gov.uk
+You can find your local court on GOV.UK.

 ImportantDo not sign the application form.
 You must do this at the court in front of a court officer.